SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_StacksAndQueues.md

     - Elements are inserted and removed from the top.
     - Maintains order where each new element pushed onto the stack ensures the stack remains in decreasing order.
 - **Use Case**: Frequently used in problems involving next smaller or previous smaller elements, as it allows efficient querying of the next or previous smaller element.
-    - Useful in problems involving the next greater element, interval problems, histogram problems, and others where the relative size of elements and their order matter.
+    - Also useful in problems involving the next greater element, interval problems, histogram problems, and others where the relative size of elements and their order matter.
 - **Appends the index to the stack**

 **Example to find the next smaller elements in an array:**